hacdias/hacdias.com/content/trips/index.md

 ---
-title: Places I Have Visited
+title: Places That I Have Visited
 description: A list of the trips I took in the past.
 ---